"Heretic's Fork"

 various Inquisition periods in Europe.

-The Thompsons tell Ryan, Val and Dr. Pearlman they can hide at
+The Thompsons tell Ryan, Val, and Dr. Pearlman they can hide at

 their safe cabin in the Adirondack Mountains.
 The Adirondacks